-Purpose exclusively sublicensed to us its rights and obligations under the BWH-Purpose license, as amended from time to time.
+As part of our agreement with Purpose, they continue to manufacture and sell single unit exogenous tissue processor machines to us.
+In addition, Purpose exclusively sublicensed to us its rights and obligations under the BWH-Purpose license, as amended from time to time.
 Under the Purpose-BWH license agreement, BWH granted Purpose an exclusive, royalty-bearing, worldwide, sublicensable license, under its rights in licensed patents and patent applications co-owned by BWH and Purpose, to make, use and sell (1) apparatuses for cultivating a cell or tissue, (2) tissue or cell products made using such apparatuses, (3) tissue or cell products made using processes for cultivating a cell or tissue as disclosed in the licensed patents and patent applications and (4) any apparatus that cultivates cells or tissues using such processes, in each case, whose manufacture, use, or sale is covered by the claims of the licensed patents and patent applications, only for therapeutic use.
 BWH may terminate this agreement if Purpose, itself or through its sublicensees, does not achieve commercial distribution and sale of the licensed products in the United States by December 31, 2019.
 In return for extending the termination period through December 31, 2019 pursuant to an amendment effective November 2015, we agreed to pay BWH \$50,000 in November 2015 and three annual payments of \$30,000 on the anniversary of the effective date of such amendment for the three years thereafter.

 Pursuant to our sublicense from Purpose, we are obligated to pay royalties and milestone payments and sublicense payments due on the BWH-Purpose license agreement.
-We have paid minimum royalty amounts of \$180,000 and sublicense payments of \$125,000 through December 31, 2015.
+We have paid minimum royalty amounts of \$200,000 and sublicense payments of \$175,000 through December 31, 2016.
 Purpose agreed to pay BWH a royalty rate in the low single digits of our net sales of licensed products, subject to a minimum of \$20,000 annually, until the license agreement terminates or until royalty payments no longer have to be made.
 Purpose is obligated to make one additional sublicense payment of \$25,000 and milestone payments to BWH of (1) \$75,000 upon the first patient treated in Phase 3 clinical trials for each licensed product or licensed product.